 Shinto prayers are words that priests chant to the deity.
 The celebratory words at this time are called “ooharae-norito,” and it is “altruistic” to ask the priest to recite them or to ask the god to purify them.

-The word “purify” conjures up the image of praying, “God, please purify me.”
+The word “purify” conjures the image of praying, “God, please purify me.”

 Shinto prayers: Words of congratulation

-Since ancient times, people have believed that words have mystical and spiritual power and that by uttering the words, the spiritual power that resides in the words is activated.
+Since ancient times, people have believed that words have mystical and spiritual power and that uttering them activates the spiritual power that resides in them.

 Therefore, words of congratulation are read with the spirit of words when expressing gratitude to the gods or when making a request.